mezbahulkarim/YouTube-Comments-Sentiment-Analysis/README.md

 # YouTube-Comments-Sentiment-Analysis
 Project work for the course ID2223.
 Sentiment analysis for YouTube comments and a UI to generate a positive to negative comment ratio from a YouTube video link.

+## Workflow

+Execute the files in this order:
+1. fetch_comments.ipynb
+2. feature_engineering.ipynb
+3. training.ipynb

 ## Enabling YouTube API

 - Log in to the Gmail/Google account you want to use on the browser